apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 `FSDataOutputStreamBuilder.build()` calls return an instance of a class `FSDataOutputStream`, a subclass of `java.io.OutputStream`.

-The base class wraps an `OutputStream` instance, one which may implement `Streamable`, `CanSetDropBehind` and `StreamCapabilities`.
+The base class wraps an `OutputStream` instance, one which may implement `Syncable`, `CanSetDropBehind` and `StreamCapabilities`.

 This document covers the requirements of such implementations.